hgoldfish/qtnetworkng/docs/intro.rst

 Introduction to QtNetworkNg
 ===========================

-QtNetworkNg is a coroutine-based networking programming toolkit, like boost::asio but use concept of QtNetwork and gevent of Python.
+QtNetworkNg is a coroutine-based networking programming toolkit, like boost::asio but use concepts from QtNetwork and gevent of Python.
 Compare to boost::asio and Qt's QtNetwork, QtNetworkNg has more simpler API.

 Why Coroutines